koenbeuk/EntityFrameworkCore.Triggered/README.md

 }
 ```

-### When you  don't want to use dependeny injection
+### When you  don't want to use dependency injection
 ```csharp
 class BeforeSaveStudentTrigger : IBeforeSaveTrigger<Student>
 {